promptmike/github-learn-notes/github-foundations-part-1-of-2/00-core.md

 GitHub code-scanning supports Static Analysis Results Interchange Format (SARIF) version 2.1.0

 The maximum code-scanning results upload is 5,000 results totalling 10 MB in a gzipped SARIF file

+Scanning the merge commit is more accurate than scanning the head, so scan on PR is preferred